Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 One of the most common mistakes beginners make is believing riding an ATV is like driving a car.
 While many of the same principles apply in theory, these two types of vehicles operate quite differently.

-ATV’s on the other hand, features a narrow wheelbase to fit through narrow passages such as between trees and through trail gates.
+On the other hand, ATVs feature a narrow wheelbase to fit through narrow passages, such as between trees and trail gates.
 The wheelbase is shorter than on a car to keep the vehicle light and nimble, and the center of gravity is relatively high with the rider’s weight placed on top.

-The weight of the rider and its placement on the vehicle plays a much bigger role in keeping the bike stable and preventing it from tipping.
+The weight of the rider and its placement on the vehicle play a much bigger role in keeping the bike stable and preventing it from tipping.

 How to Avoid Tipping the ATV